Fact-checked

 • D67.5.
 Liver invasion caused by Echinococcus multilocularis.

 • 867.6.
-Invasion of other localization and multiple echinococcosis caused by Echinococcus multilocularis.
+Invasion of other localizations and multiple echinococcosis caused by Echinococcus multilocularis.

 • 867.7.
-Invasion caused by Echinococcus multilocularis, unspecified.
+Infestation caused by Echinococcus multilocularis, unspecified.

 Epidemiology of alveolar echinococcosis

 The source of alveolar echinococcosis for humans is the final hosts of the helminth.
-Mature eggs and segments, filled with eggs, are released into the environment with faeces of animals.
-Infection occurs when a person enters the mouth of the environment from the environment during hunting, processing the skins of killed wild animals, eating forest berries and herbs seeded with helminth eggs.
-Oncospheres of alveococcus are very resistant to the action of environmental factors: they carry the temperature from -30 to +60 ° C, on the soil surface at a temperature of 10-26 ° C remain viable for a month.
+Mature eggs and segments filled with eggs are released into the environment with animal feces.
+Humans become infected when oncospheres from the environment enter their mouths during hunting, processing the skins of killed wild animals, or eating wild berries and grasses contaminated with helminth eggs.
+Alveococcus oncospheres are very resistant to environmental factors: they can withstand temperatures from -30 to +60 °C, and remain viable for a month on the soil surface at a temperature of 10-26 °C.

 Alveococcosis is a natural focal disease.
-The factors determining the activity of the outbreaks are the abundance of intermediate hosts (rodents), large areas (meadows, pastures) that do not plow, a cool rainy climate.
-Diseases are mostly noted among individuals.
-Visiting natural foci for professional or domestic needs (picking berries, mushrooms, hunting, hiking, etc.).
-As well as among the workers of animal farms.
-Mark and family cases of infection.
+The factors that determine the activity of foci are the abundance of intermediate hosts (rodents), large areas (meadows, pastures) that are not plowed, cool rainyclimate.
+Diseases are mainly observed among people visiting natural foci for professional or everyday reasons (picking berries, mushrooms, hunting, hiking, etc.), as well as among workers of fur farms.
+Family cases of infection are also noted.
 There is no pronounced seasonality.
-Men are more often ill at the age of 20-40 years, children are ill rarely.
+Men aged 20-40 years are more often ill, children rarely get sick.

-In Russia, the disease occurs in the Volga region.
-Western Siberia, Kamchatka, Chukotka, the Republic of Sakha (Yakutia), the Krasnoyarsk and Khabarovsk Territories, in the CIS countries - in the republics of Central Asia, Transcaucasia.
-Endemic foci of alveococcosis are found in Central Europe, in Turkey, Iran, in central China, northern Japan, Alaska, and Northern Canada.
+In Russia, the disease is found in the Volga region, Western Siberia, Kamchatka, Chukotka, the Republic of Sakha (Yakutia), Krasnoyarsk and Khabarovsk Krai, in the CIS countries - in the republics of Central Asia, Transcaucasia.
+Endemic foci of alveococcosis are found in Central Europe, Turkey, Iran, in the central regions of China, northern Japan, Alaska, and Northern Canada.

 What causes alveolar echinococcosis?

 Alveolar echinococcosis is caused by Alveococcus multilocularis, which develops with a change of hosts.
-The final hosts of alveococcus are carnivorous animals (foxes, arctic foxes, dogs, cats, etc.).
-In the small intestine of which the sexually mature forms are parasitized.
-Intermediate hosts are rodents.
-Sexually mature A. Multilocularis in structure is similar in structure to the ribbon stage of E. Granulosus, but smaller (1.6-4 mm in length), the head is provided with one aperture of short hooks, the uterus is spherical.
-But the main difference is in the structure of the Finn, which in A. Multilocularis has the appearance of a cluster of vesicles and is a conglomerate of exogenously budding small vesicles filled with liquid or gelatinous mass.
-In humans, vesicles often do not have scolex.
-The growth of the Finns has been slow, for several years.
+The final hosts of alveococcus are carnivores (foxes, arctic foxes, dogs, cats, etc.), in whose small intestine the mature forms parasitize.
+The intermediate hosts are rodents.
+The mature form of A. multilocularis is similar in structure to the tape stage of E. granulosus, but is smaller in size (length 1.6-4 mm), the head is equipped with one crown of short hooks, the uterus is spherical.
+But the main difference is in the structure of the cyst, which in A. multilocularis looks like a cluster of bubbles and is a conglomerate of exogenously budding small bubbles filled with liquid or gelatinous mass.
+In humans, the bubbles often do not have scolexes.
+The growth of the cyst is slow, over several years.

 Pathogenesis of alveolar echinococcosis

-In humans, the larva of A. Multilocularis develops 5-10 years or more.
-The development and growth rates of the parasite can be caused by the genetic characteristics of the indigenous population in endemic foci.
-The larval form of the alveococcus is a dense, small-bellied tumor, which consists of a conglomerate of small vesicles.
-On the cut, it resembles a fine-porous cheese.
-The alveococcal knot is the focus of productive necrotic inflammation.
-Around the foci of necrosis, a granulation shaft is formed containing living alveococcus vesicles.
-Alveococcus features - infiltrating growth and the ability to metastasize, which brings this disease closer to malignant tumors.
-The liver is always affected.
-Most often (75% of cases) the parasitic focus is localized in its right lobe, less often in both lobes.
-Perhaps a solitary and multinodal lesion of the liver.
-The parasitic nodes are roundish, ivory, 0.5 to 30 cm or more in diameter, of iron-like density.
-Parasitic node can sprout into the bile ducts, diaphragm, kidney.
-Compensation of the function of the organ is possible due to hypertrophy of the uninjured parts of the liver.
-In the complicated stage of alveolar echinococcosis in the center of the alveococcal nodes, cavities of necrosis (caverns) of various shapes and sizes almost always appear.
-The wall of the cavity in places can become thin, which creates the prerequisites for its rupture.
-Actively multiplying vesicles of the parasite in the peripheral zone of the node are introduced into the liver tissue along the course of the vascular-duct structures, into the gallbladder.
-Obstructive jaundice develops, in later stages - biliary cirrhosis.
-The alveococcal nodule can sprout into adjacent organs and tissues (small and large omentum, retroperitoneal tissue, diaphragm, right lung, right adrenal and kidney, posterior mediastinum).
-Possible metastasis in the lymph nodes of the retroperitoneal tissue, lungs, brain, bones.
+In humans, the larva of A. multilocularis develops for 5-10 years or more.
+The development and growth rate of the parasite may be due to the genetic characteristics of the indigenous population in endemic foci.
+The larval form of alveococcus is a dense, finely tuberous tumor, which consists of a conglomerate of small vesicles.
+In section, it resembles fine-pored cheese.
+The alveococcal node is a focus of productive necrotic inflammation.
+A granulation ridge containing live alveococcal vesicles is formed around the foci of necrosis.
+The features of alveococcus are infiltrating growth and the ability to metastasize, which brings this disease closer to malignant tumors.
+The liver is always primarily affected.
+Most often (75% of cases), the parasitic focus is localized in its right lobe, less often - in both lobes.
+Solitary and multinodular liver damage is possible.
+Parasitic nodes are round, ivory-colored, from 0.5 to 30 cm or more in diameter, with a gland-like density.
+The parasitic node can grow into the bile ducts, diaphragm, and kidney.
+Compensation of the organ function is possible due to hypertrophy of the unaffected parts of the liver.
+In the complicated stage of alveolar echinococcosis, necrotic cavities (caverns) of various shapes and sizes almost always appear in the center of the alveolar nodes.
+The wall of the cavern can become thinner in places, which creates the prerequisites for its rupture.
+Actively multiplying parasite vesicles in the peripheral zone of the node are introduced into the liver tissue along the vascular-duct structures, into the gallbladder.
+Obstructive jaundice develops, and in the later stages - biliary cirrhosis.
+The alveococcal node can grow into adjacent organs and tissues (lesser and greater omentum, retroperitoneal tissue, diaphragm, right lung, right adrenal gland and kidney, posterior mediastinum).
+Metastasis to the lymph nodes of the retroperitoneal tissue, lungs, brain, and bones is possible.

-In the pathogenesis of alveolar echinococcosis an important role is played by immunological and immunopathological mechanisms (immunosuppression, formation of autoantibodies).
-It is established that the rate of growth of the larva depends on the state of cellular immunity.
+In the pathogenesis of alveolar echinococcosis, an important role is played by immunological and immunopathological mechanisms (immunosuppression, formation of autoantibodies).
+It has been established that the growth rate of the larva depends on the state of cellular immunity.

 Symptoms of alveolar echinococcosis

-Alveococcosis is found primarily in young and middle-aged people.
-Often, the disease for many years is asymptomatic (preclinical stage).
-The stages of the disease are distinguished: early, uncomplicated.
-Complications and terminal stage.
-In the clinically manifested stage, the symptoms of alveolar echinococcosis are poorly specific and depend on the volume of parasitic lesion, its localization and the presence of complications.
-By the nature of the flow, slowly progressing, actively progressing and malignant currents are distinguished by alveolar echinococcosis.
+Alveococcosis is detected mainly in young and middle-aged people.
+Often the disease is asymptomatic for many years (preclinical stage).
+The stages of the disease are: early, uncomplicated. complications and terminal stage.
+In the clinically manifest stage, the symptoms of alveolar echinococcosis are not very specific and depend on the volume of parasitic lesion, its localization and the presence of complications.
+According to the nature of the course, a distinction is made between slowly progressing, actively progressing and malignant alveolar echinococcosis.

-The first symptoms of alveolar echinococcosis are an enlargement of the liver, which is usually discovered by chance.
+The first symptoms of alveolar echinococcosis are liver enlargement, which is usually discovered by accident.
 Patients report a feeling of pressure in the right hypochondrium or in the epigastric region.
-There is a feeling of heaviness and a dull, aching pain.
-Often noted increase and asymmetry of the abdomen.
-A dense liver with an uneven surface is palpable through the anterior abdominal wall.
-The liver continues to increase, becoming woody-dense, tuberous and painful on palpation.
-Patients noted such symptoms of alveolar echinococcosis as weakness, deterioration of appetite, weight loss; as a rule, significantly increased ESR.
-They detect unstable eosinophilia, lymphopenia, anemia is possible.
-Early hyperproteinemia with hypergammaglobulinemia appears.
-The indicators of biochemical samples remain for a long time within the limits of the norm.
-At this stage, obstructive jaundice, most characteristic of the central localization of the parasitic tumor, most often develops.
-It starts without a pain syndrome and grows slowly, it is accompanied by itchy skin, increased concentration of bound bilirubin, activity of alkaline phosphatase.
-In cases where a bacterial infection joins, a clinical picture of liver abscess develops.
-The penetration of the contents of the parasitic cyst into the bile ducts is rare.
-When the cavity is opened, bronchopyonous, pleuropeic fistula can be formed, peritonitis, pleurisy, pericarditis develop.
+A feeling of heaviness and dull, aching pain appear.
+An enlarged and asymmetrical abdomen is often noted.
+A dense liver with an uneven surface is palpated through the anterior abdominal wall.
+The liver continues to enlarge, becoming woody-dense, lumpy and painful to palpation.
+Patients note such symptoms of alveolar echinococcosis as weakness, loss of appetite, weight loss; as a rule, ESR is significantly increased.
+Inconstant eosinophilia, lymphopenia are detected, anemia is possible.
+Hyperproteinemia with hypergammaglobulinemia appears early.
+Biochemical test results remain within normal limits for a long time.
+At this stage, obstructive jaundice most often develops, which is especially characteristic of the central localization of the parasitic tumor.
+It begins without pain and increases slowly, accompanied by skin itching, increased concentration of conjugated bilirubin, alkaline phosphatase activity.
+In cases where a bacterial infection joins in, a clinical picture of a liver abscess develops.
+A breakthrough of the contents of a parasitic cyst into the bile ducts occurs rarely.
+When the cavity is opened, bronchohepatic, pleurohepatic fistulas may form, peritonitis, pleurisy, and pericarditis may develop.
 Portal or caval hypertension occurs less often than jaundice.
-Symptoms of portal hypertension (vein dilatation in the anterior abdominal wall, varicose veins of the esophagus and stomach, hemorrhoidal veins, splenomegaly, hemorrhagic manifestations, ascites) occur in the late stages of alveococcosis.
+Symptoms of portal hypertension (varicose veins on the anterior abdominal wall, varicose veins of the esophagus and stomach, hemorrhoidal veins, splenomegaly, hemorrhagic manifestations, ascites) occur in the late stages of alveococcosis.
 The most dangerous complication of portal hypertension is bleeding from the veins of the esophagus and stomach.
-Metastases are most often found in the lungs, the brain, and more rarely in the kidneys, bones.
-More than 50% of patients observe renal syndrome: proteinuria, hematuria, pyuria, cylindruria.
-The defeat of the kidneys is due to compression of the body from the outside or due to metastases, a violation of renal blood flow and passage of urine with the development of urinary tract infection.
-Due to the attachment of immunopathological processes, chronic glomerulonephritis is formed, a systemic amyloidosis with chronic renal insufficiency.
-More severely and transitory alveococcosis occurs in visitors in endemic foci, in persons with immunodeficiency, during pregnancy and with its interruption, with severe concomitant diseases.
+Metastases are most often found in the lungs, brain, less often in the kidneys and bones.
+More than 50% of patients have renal syndrome: proteinuria, hematuria, pyuria, cylindruria.
+Kidney damage can be caused by compression of the organ from the outside or due to metastases, impaired renal blood flow and urine passage with the development of urinary tract infection.
+Due to the addition of immunopathological processes, chronic glomerulonephritis, systemic amyloidosis with chronic renal failure are formed.
+Alveococcosis is more severe and rapid in visitors to endemic foci, in people with immunodeficiency, during pregnancy and its termination, with severe concomitant diseases.

 Diagnosis of alveolar echinococcosis

-Diagnosis of alveolar echinococcosis is based on epidemiological history, clinical laboratory and instrumental studies.
+Diagnosis of alveolar echinococcosis is based on data from the epidemiological history, clinical, laboratory and instrumental studies.

-Serological diagnosis of alveolar echinococcosis is used: RLA, RIGA, ELISA; PCR can be used, but a negative reaction does not exclude the presence of alveococcosis in the subject.
+Serological diagnostics of alveolar echinococcosis is used: RLA, RIGA, ELISA; PCR can be used, however, a negative reaction does not exclude the presence of alveolar echinococcosis in the subject.

-X-ray studies, ultrasound, CT and MRI allow us to assess the degree of organ damage.
-On the overview radiographs of the liver in the patient with alveococcosis, small calcification centers can be seen in the form of so-called calcareous sprays or calcareous lace.
-Laparoscopy is also used for targeted biopsy of the alveococcus node, but it can be performed only after exclusion of hydatid echinococcosis.
-In obstructive jaundice caused by alveococcosis, both visual (EGDS, laparoscopy) and direct radiopaque methods (retrograde pancreatoholangiography, antegrade, percutaneous, transhepatic cholangiography) are used.
-The advantage of these methods of research, in addition to high information content, is the possibility of using them as therapeutic measures, mainly for decompression of bile ducts.
+X-ray examinations, ultrasound, CT and MRI allow to assess the degree of organ damage.
+In general radiographs of the liver of a patient with alveococcosis, one can see small foci of calcification in the form of so-called calcareous splashes or calcareous lace.
+Laparoscopy is also used for targeted biopsy of the alveococcal node, but it can be performed only after excluding hydatid echinococcosis.
+In obstructive jaundice caused by alveococcosis, both visual (EGDS, laparoscopy) and direct radiocontrast methods (retrograde pancreatocholangiography, antegrade, percutaneous, transhepatic cholangiography) are used.
+The advantage of these research methods, in addition to high information content, is the possibility of using them as therapeutic measures, mainly for decompression of the biliary tract.

 What do need to examine?